 Another He 111 trawler-hunt was planned for 1300 the following day; passing in and out over the coast at Cap Ferret, the Heinkel was supposed to be in the air for seven or eight hours.
 Both an He 111 and the Ju 188 were to continue the search on the 8th, from 0106–1000 and 0620–1300 respectively, but no traffic was heard that would confirm that these flights had taken place.
 The next day, a signal at 0809 advised the 8th Destroyer Flotilla that the He 111 up since the early hours had yet to find anything.
 The Ju 188 was due to be aloft once more that afternoon.
-A crew from II./ZG 1 shot down on 8 October and captured by the Allies “were aware that special R/T interception aircraft did operate over the Bay.”
+A crew from II./ZG 1 shot down on 8 October told their British interrogators that “crews had no instructions to note any Allied R/T messages which they might by chance intercept [they] were, however, aware that special R/T interception aircraft did operate over the Bay”.

 An He 111 due to fly on 10 October saw its mission cancelled by bad weather but another was able to take off at 0112 next morning.
 There was another operation intended early on the 14th but the weather again forced a cancellation on the 15th.
 Aircraft “F” was homing on Bordeaux from 0106 on the 18th; operations were cancelled and so another Heinkel due to have taken off at midnight may well not have done so.
 Unusually, an He 111 crossed out over the coast at midday on 20 October, heading for a position west of Brest; the following day saw two He 111 take off around midnight and a Ju 188 at 1000.

 22 October: Spanish fishing vessels southwest of the Gironde and north of San Sebastian were searched without result by a group of minesweepers, as they were reported by the Luftwaffe to be suspected of carrying radar.